AmeliaMaier/Capstone_Data_Analytics_Track-Well/README.md

 >>>Ttest_indResult(statistic=-11.124419257482321, pvalue=3.613288170575678e-28)

-__Conclusion:__ In metrics that have been normalized for total time on the system, there does appear to be a statisticaly significant difference in users who signed up in December and all other users.
-Unfortunantly for Trackwell, this segment of their users appear to be less likely to be active at all on the site and, if they are active, to provide less data per day than other users.
+__Conclusion:__ In metrics that have been normalized for total time on the system, there does appear to be a statisticaly significant difference in users who signed up in December and all other users as far as initial decisions to use or not use the site go.
+Unfortunantly for Trackwell, this segment of their users appear to be less likely to be active at all on the site; if they do use the site, they seem to provide the same amount of data as users who come to it through other routes.

 ### Logistic and Linear Regression
 #### Lasso to Pick Features